 The Gleaning Garden

-The Gleaning Garden, located in Carmel, Indiana, grows and gives away organically grown produce to a local food pantry, provides a space for place, and is restoring ecological health.
+The Gleaning Garden, located in Carmel, Indiana, used to grows and give away organically grown produce to a nearby local food pantry while also providing space for passersby to rest and ecological restoration

-Our vision is ABUNDANCE FOR ALL.
-The Gleaning Garden is a way of demonstrating fecundity; a fruitful and fertile place that provides regenerative and indiscriminate abundance to all who interact with it.
-This means that if a place is healthy, in right relationship to its environment, it can feed the stomachs of those lacking nutrition, the souls of passersby, and provide food and habitat for plant diversity, insects, birds, and wildlife.
+The vision was abundance and community.
+It met that vision.
+Many people used the space to sit and stare, meet with others, and more.
+There was even once wedding photos taken there by a complete stranger!
+This space was a way of demonstrating fecundity; a fruitful and fertile place that provides regenerative and indiscriminate abundance to all who interact with it.
+We did our best to set this space in right relationship to its environment so that it can feed the stomachs of those lacking nutrition, feed the souls of passersby, and provide food and habitat for plant diversity, insects, birds, and wildlife.

 The name 'Carmel,' originates from the Hebrew language meaning, 'garden or 'fertile field.'"